bdleavitt/dubbing-translated-videos-with-azure-ai-services/readme.md

 1. **Set Logic Apps to access resources**
     1. Open Logic apps
     2. Click on "Workflows"
-    3. Add a Workflow named "ConnectionsSetup"
+    3. Add a Workflow named "ConnectionsSetup".
+This can be a stateful workflow.
     4. Set the trigger to "When a HTTP request is received"
     5. Add a Key Vault "Get Secret" action.
         * Click connect with managed identity.
         * In "connection name" put this exact string: ``keyvault``
         * In vault name paste the name of your keyvault (i.e. bdl-keyvault-r2qqwn6j54t)
-        * Select any of the listed secrets and click "Save" to save the workflow.
+        * Select any of the listed secrets
+        * **Click "Save"** to save the workflow.
 This will preserved the connection to be used by the custom logic app.
     6. Add a "List Blobs (V2)" action
         * For connection name enter exactly: ``azureblob``
         * Authentication type: Access Key